Volunteering at CERES

 Volunteers make up a large part of the CERES community and we welcome your request to help us to create environmental sustainability and social equity in the world.
 CERES has many different areas that individual volunteers can get involved with - see the opportunities listed below.

-Who Cannot Volunteer at CERES?CERES is unable to accept responsibility for legal minors, so we cannot engage volunteers who are under 18 years old or work experience students.
+Who can't volunteer at CERES?CERES is unable to accept responsibility for legal minors, so we can't engage volunteers who are under 18 years old, or work experience students.

 Current Volunteering Opportunities

 This option is currently being offered as part of more formalized partnerships.
 The volunteer days are available for funded groups of 10 or more.
 Team building activities are available.

 To discuss in more detail please contact Judy Glick on 03 9389 0140 or firstname.lastname@example.org

 The site maintenance team has the ongoing responsibility to maintain buildings, infrastructure, energy, water and waste systems.
 The team is also involved in construction and landscaping.
 The position is being created to help the team handle the increasing demands placed on the site and also as an opportunity for sharing skills and strengthen our community connection.

 CERES is a constantly emerging entity in terms of its community, demands on the site and new areas we prioritise to explore.
 There are many ideas at CERES that need to be developed into concept plans and eventually implementation plans which will often need to go through an external regulatory process.
 Design briefs will include landscape design, building renovations, infrastructure development.
 Plans developed may also be the basis of grant submissions.